seiyria/soa-autofarm/README.md

 * Support multiple Nox instances
 * Support moving Nox at runtime (via 1 arg)
 * Support a distributed network of players to create/join lobbies effectively
+* Track statistics like number of particular events emitted, such as MISSION_START_PARTY and emit them when program halts (to show session statistics).
+Possibly track these variables over time and store current session, lifetime, etc.